walles/loadviz/README.md

 - Make an icon
 - Make sure the icon is visible in the Finder
 - Make sure the icon is visible in the About dialog
+- Make the clouds look more realistic:
+  - Fade between one cloud color and the background color
+  - Have less details in the clouds
+  - Animate the clouds slower
+- Improve performance by only trying to render clouds where they could be, and the same thing for fire.
 - Animate the screenshot in a cross faded loop.
 Try 10s first and see if that's enough.
 - Make a Dock icon visualization